How to Maximize Your Social Security

 5. Watch Out for Taxes

-Your social security payments could be subject to federal taxes if you receive other income during retirement.
+Your social security payments could be subject to federal taxes if you receive other income, such as from a job, during retirement.
 This includes money from both work and investments.
 Depending on how much you report on your federal returns, the Internal Revenue Service (IRS) can tax 50 to 85% of your benefits.
 Here’s a breakdown:

 6. Consider Hiring a Professional to Help